 Step #1 Open NRE or NRO Savings Bank Account in India

-NRO account is almost the same as NRE, the only difference is NRO has the capacity of up to $1million repatriation per year (both principal and interest).
+NRO account is almost the same as NRE, the only difference is NRO has the capacity of up to $ 1 million repatriation per year (both principal and interest).

 Step #2 Get RBI (Reserve Bank of India) Approval

 Before opening a trading or demat account the next step is to get PIS (Portfolio Investment Scheme) permission letter from RBI.
-Now, the question is from where one can get PIS letter.
-The bank through one open the NRE or NRO account will take care of this.
+Now, the question is from where one can get a PIS letter.
+The bank through one open NRE or NRO account will take care of this.
 One just needs to submit the requisite documents for this.

 Step #3 Open Trading and Demat Account